 A dancer from Harlem, Frankie was one of the pioneers of Lindy Hop.
 That’s when swing dancers started inventing acrobatic moves called “aerials.”
 His exhuberant dancing was featured in the 1941 film “Hellzappopin’”

 This dance star of the 1930’s – 1940’s ended up working at the post office for 30 years.
 In the 1980’s dancers from the Pasadena Ballroom Association in Southern California, went to New York to seek him out and talked him out of (dance) retirement.
-(Thanks PBDA) Since then, Frankie has been sharing his moves with Lindy Hoppers around the world.
+(Thanks PBDA) Since then, Frankie shared his moves with Lindy Hoppers from around the world.
 Frankie Manning will continue to be an inspiration to all of us whose lives were touched by his genius and his wonderful spirit.

 Farewell Frankie, we love you and miss you.